OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

 ## Manually create a SharePoint Site Collection
+### On-Premise
-On-Premise - Go to Central Administration and create a site collection based on the Team Site template:
+In Central Administration, create a site collection based on the Team Site template:

 ![](./README-Images/createsitecollection-onpremise.png)

+### SharePoint Online
-SharePoint Online - Go to SharePoint Administration in your tenant and create a site collection based on the Team Site template:
+In SharePoint Administration in your tenant, create a site collection based on the Team Site template:

 ![](./README-Images/createsitecollection-online.png)

-## Applying the OnePlace Solution Site configurations to your site collection
+## Apply the OnePlace Solutions Site configurations to your site collection

 1. Start PowerShell on your machine: